To view the Spring 2023 Academic Calendar, go to www.sfu.ca/students/calendar/2023/spring.html.

 Direct entry in first year is by interview.
 Intended majors and internal transfer students may apply for admission after completing CA 140, 143, 144, and achieving a B (or higher) in CA 145 and CA 146.

 Unassigned or general elective (type 2 and 3, respectively) transfer credit awarded for courses completed at other recognized post-secondary institutions will not automatically entitle students to advanced standing in the school’s programs.
 Advanced standing is generally given on an individual basis as a result of an audition or interview.

 About the School’s Course Offerings

 Students are encouraged to take advantage of interdisciplinary offerings within the school.
 As many programs depend on a continuing sequence of courses completed in order, students should plan carefully to gain the maximum benefit and efficiency from their study.

 Note that not all courses are offered every term and several are offered on a rotational basis, i.e. every third or fourth term.
 An advisor is available to help plan study programs.

-Students are reminded that the school is an interdisciplinary fine and performing arts department, and are strongly advised to acquaint themselves with the many disciplinary courses that are available.
+Students are reminded that the school is an interdisciplinary contemporary arts department, and are strongly advised to acquaint themselves with the many disciplinary courses that are available.

 Special Topics Courses